neellab-umd/Potomac-Manuscript-Rproject/README.md

 Spatial data needed for cost distance analysis and mapping were too large to upload to github and are stored in a Dryad repository associated with this manuscript.  zip files called raw_rasters.zip, shapefiles.zip, and cost_surfaces.zip need to be downloaded and unzipped, and placed in the top level of the project directory.

+The release of this project associated with the submitted manuscript (v0.1) is archived at Zenodo under DOI: 10.5281/zenodo.12774369.